 Stephen is the Dean of Theology for the Local Church at the Westminster Theological Centre and the Director and primary teacher of Tent Theology.
 Previously he was Lecturer in Social and Political Theology at St Mellitus College.
 He is the author of numerous books and articles on theological politics and church history, including the Compact Guide to Christian History (2011), Kierkegaard's Critique of Christian Nationalism (2011), Kierkegaard: A Single Life (2016), and the forthcoming Essential Companion to Christian History (2019).

-The Commission seeks to listen to people with direct experience of housing issues and hear from local churches and other organisations with experience of tackling these issues in their community throughout the course of its work.
+The Commission wants to hear from people with direct experience of housing issues and local churches and other organisations with experience of tackling these issues in their community throughout the course of its work.
 If you would like to be in touch with the Commission to share your experience/expertise, please fill out the form below.